Rethinking cyber security: Be proactive before it’s too late.

-No CFO ever wants to send an email that details how their company has been a victim of cybercrime.
+No CFO ever wants to send an email that details how their company’s cyber security has been compromised.

 Why should CFOs care?

 Staggeringly high figures surround cyber crime, and this means CFOs can no longer afford to ignore the growing threat of cyber security and data breaches.

 Traditionally thought of as an IT issue that could be handled by protecting IT infrastructure and website integrity, today we understand that cyber security and preventing data breaches is all about safeguarding valuable data that is being held in the hardware and software itself.